The Enneagram: A Complete Guide to the Basics

 And so it begins…

 I didn’t even bring up the Instinctual Variants, the Hornevian Groups, the Object Relations groups, Levels of Development…As I said earlier, you could spend the rest of your life learning this stuff!
 And I, for one, intend to.

-You’ll learn about these other aspects of the Enneagram later, if you want to.
+You’ll learn about these other aspects of the Personality Enneagram later if you want to.
 They add further nuance and insight into why you do what you do and how to stop doing the stuff that doesn’t serve God’s purposes for your life.
 But they won’t make a bit of sense until you have the basics down.

 By studying the topics in this guide, you’ll be able to apply the Enneagram as it was meant to be used: not as a parlor game or a badge to wear but as a compassionate tool for transformation so that you can become your true you.

 If you still have questions, leave them in the comments section below or drop me a line at firstname.lastname@example.org.
 I’m here to help you on your journey!